nullptrninja/discord-vaccine-finder-bot/README.md

  1. When using the `nys` provider, it's fairly obvious that your state is `NY` but you still need to specify _something_ as the state since the `schedules` command requires a state to be specified.
 Here's how that looks:
     `!vaccine schedules nys ny`
   However, for `nys` we force the state to be `ny` internally, so you can write literally anything in that parameter: `!vaccine schedules nys derp` and it'll be okay.
-The `city` parameter remains the same though, so you can still specify a city with a non-sense state: `!vaccine schedules nys derp queens`.
+The `city` parameter remains the same though, so you can still specify a city with a nonsense state: `!vaccine schedules nys derp queens`.